Tyvaso DPI™ (inhaled treprostinil)

 Please visit unither.com to learn more.

 Statements included in this press release that are not historical in nature are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include, among others, statements relating to our pending NDA for Tyvaso DPI, the potential clinical benefits of Tyvaso DPI if and when it is approved by the FDA, our planned presentations of additional Tyvaso DPI clinical data, our ability to create value and sustain our success in the long-term, as well as our efforts to develop technologies that either delay the need for transplantable organs or expand the supply of transplantable organs.
+Forward-looking statements include, among others, statements relating to the potential for the approval of Tyvaso DPI and the timing of any such approval, its potential benefits to patients, our goal of doubling the number of patients being treated with Tyvaso by 2022, our ability to create value and sustain our success in the long-term, as well as our efforts to develop technologies that either delay the need for transplantable organs or expand the supply of transplantable organs.
 These forward-looking statements are subject to certain risks and uncertainties, such as those described in our periodic reports filed with the Securities and Exchange Commission, that could cause actual results to differ materially from anticipated results.
 Consequently, such forward-looking statements are qualified by the cautionary statements, cautionary language and risk factors set forth in our periodic reports and documents filed with the Securities and Exchange Commission, including our most recent Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K. We claim the protection of the safe harbor contained in the Private Securities Litigation Reform Act of 1995 for forward-looking statements.
-We are providing this information as of September 7, 2021 and assume no obligation to update or revise the information contained in this press release whether as a result of new information, future events, or any other reason.
+We are providing this information as of April 19, 2021, and assume no obligation to update or revise the information contained in this press release whether as a result of new information, future events or any other reason.

 TYVASO is a registered trademark of United Therapeutics Corporation.